peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

 ## Frameworks and libraries provide battle-tested solutions to common problems

 Server-side rendering, templating, routing — these aren’t easy problems to solve but they aren’t new either.
 Smart people have spent thousands of hours working on these problems.
-The frameworks and libraries they developed as a result, have been tested for security, browser compatibility, and performance.
+The frameworks and libraries they've produced as a result have been tested for things like security, browser compatibility, and performance.
 So why not stand on the shoulders of giants?
 By using a framework or library, your team can focus on delivering valuable features instead of wasting time and money reinventing the wheel.

 ## Frameworks guide best-practices for security